herbykit/Simple-Photo-Editor---Py/README.md

 In the future, some updates will include adding text to the image in a selected area, in addition to reorganising the code and documenting it.

+# Historical information on this project

+This project was built and tested on Python 2.7, rather than 3.0.
+Updates will likely be necessary for future versions.